1lhc/flask-devops-demo/README.md

 # Use this to check what OS
 docker run -it --rm python:3.12-slim cat /etc/os-release

+# OR Get a shell inside the container
+docker exec -it <container_id> /bin/bash

+# Once inside, you can explore:
+cat /etc/os-release    # Check the Linux distribution python --version       # Check Python version pip list               # See installed packages
 ```
 Open your browser to [http://localhost:5001](http://localhost:5001)